Worth, Kent

 Worth was supposedly first inhabited due to its fertile soils.
-This then eventually led to the cultivation of the land during the Norman times by the Lords of the Eastry Manor.
+This eventually led to the cultivation of the land during Norman times by the Lords of the Eastry Manor.

 History

-According to Hasted in the 18th century, Worth was made up of three boroughs, only one of which making up the current village of the 21st century, Worth Street.
+According to Hasted in the 18th century, Worth was made up of three boroughs, only one of which makes up the current village of the 21st century, Worth Street.
 In the Gazetteer of the British Isles in 1887, John Bartholomew described Worth as coastal parish and village.
 During the sixteenth century, the area was known for its redbrick style of housing, however the parish church of St Peter & St Paul's, depicted on the left, shows the signs of Norman work from the twelfth century.

 Name

 The parish name of Worth is said to relate to the word Enclosure, and incorporates a description of "elements and their meanings".